-Steroid Sluggers: The Major League Home Run Hitting Offenders
+MLB Steroid Sluggers: The Top 10 Home-Run Hitting Offenders

 The Steroid Era in Major League Baseball

 I'm not sure anyone can say with absolute certainty who the first major league baseball player was to use steroids.
 It can't be determined where, when, or who it all began with.
-I will say that the steroid era got started in 1986, the year Jose Canseco won the American League Rookie Of The Year award.
+I would say that the steroid era got started in 1986, the year Jose Canseco won the American League Rookie of the Year award.
 There can be little doubt that his success influenced his young teammate, Mark McGwire.
-The very next year, McGwire won the Rookie Of The Year award himself.
+The very next year, McGwire won the Rookie of the Year award himself.

 In that same year as well, there was another guy who played his first full season.
 Barry Bonds was spectacular for many seasons before he ever used steroids.
 Were it not for the money and limelight players like Canseco, Sosa, and McGwire got, he'd probably have never used them at all.
 The same could be said for quite a lot of the others who used and abused PEDs.
 The biggest damage of steroid use may be on the young and impressionable admirers who mimic these successful athletes.